systemd/mkosi/mkosi/resources/mkosi.md

     running scripts.
 If the `mkosi.packages/` directory is found in the local directory it is also used for this purpose.

-    Build scripts can add more packages to the local repository by placing the built packages in `$PACKAGEDIR`.

 `VolatilePackageDirectories=`, `--volatile-package-directory=`

 :   Like `PackageDirectories=`, but the packages in these directories
     are only made available in the local repository just before volatile packages are installed.
 Specifically, if `Incremental=` is enabled, the packages from these directories will not be cached.

+    Additionally, build scripts can add more packages to the local repository by placing the built packages in `$PACKAGEDIR`.
+The packages placed in `$PACKAGEDIR` are shared between all image builds and thus available for installation in all images using `VolatilePackages=`.

 `WithRecommends=`, `--with-recommends=`
 :   Configures whether to install recommended or weak dependencies,